This is an expanded version of an article first published in the May 17th issue of Billboard Magazine.

 SONGS CEO (and former Judge bassist) Matt Pincus also should be celebrating.
 The company, which was the breakout success story of fourth-quarter 2013, continued its surge by nearly doubling its fourth-quarter market share.
-This is the second consecutive quarter that SONGS, which administers publishing for Jason Derulo and Lorde, has landed in the top 10 and its third time overall.
+This is the second consecutive quarter that SONGS, which serves as publisher for Lorde, has landed in the top 10 and its third time overall.
 The company made its debut at No. 9 in first-quarter 2013 with a 1.6 percent share.